anasmansouri/calorie-counter-backend/README.md

 A small REST backend for logging foods and meals, built with **C++23** using **Crow** (HTTP server) and **JSON file storage**.

+---

 ## Features

-- Foods:
-  - List foods
-  - Find food by barcode (local DB first, optionally fetch from OpenFoodFacts client)
+- Foods: CRUD + search by barcode
-  - Create / update / delete foods
-- Meals:
+- Meals: CRUD + filter by name/date/range
-  - List meals
-  - Find meals by name / id / date
-  - Create / update / delete meals
-  - Clear meals DB (dev/testing)
+- Daily stats endpoint
+- Docker / docker-compose friendly (with persistent volume)
 - Health endpoint for readiness checks

 ---